MITgcm/MITgcm/doc/examples/rotating_tank/rotating_tank.rst

 File ``input/thetaPolR.bin``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This file specifies a 3-D :math:`x,y,z`
+This file specifies a 3-D :math:`(x,y,z)`
 map of initial values of :math:`\theta` in degrees Celsius.
 This particular
-experiment is set to random values x around 20 :sup:`o`\ C to provide initial
+experiment is set to random values around 20 :sup:`o`\ C to provide initial
 perturbations.

 File ``input/bathyPolR.bin``